spotinst/help/src/docs/ocean-spark/tools-integrations/shuffle-plugin.md

 }
 ```

-To configure FSx for NetApp ONTAP, refer to the [Use Astra Trident with Amazon FSx for NetApp ONTAP](https://docs.netapp.com/us-en/trident/trident-use/trident-fsx.html) documentation.

-When using S3 as the shuffle storage medium, altering the `spark.hadoop.fs.s3a.block.size` and `spark.hadoop.fs.s3a.multipart.size` configurations can also improve performance.
+When using S3 as the shuffle storage medium, adjusting the `spark.hadoop.fs.s3a.block.size` and `spark.hadoop.fs.s3a.multipart.size` configurations can also improve performance.

 ## Limitations